KyleM157/jettywatch/index.markdown

 | 11:45  | L      |          0.56 |
 | 18:01  | H      |          4.76 |

 I'd expect winds to be offshore in the morning and likely light/moderate sideshore for the afternoon/evening.
 The real question will be about how much remaining swell will be around.
-As of right now, I'd expect waist high waves at best, but it's possible we'll get more than that.
+As of right now, I'd expect widespread stomach to chest high waves depending on time of day, but it's possible we'll get more than that.

 Notes: Ok swell direction and surf height/period for our area.
-Sanbars have been hit or miss, so plan on driving.
+Sandbars have been hit or miss, so plan on driving.
 Wind very well may not work out.

 Best board: Daily driver that can handle texture.
 There could be lefthand barrels if it goes offshore.